JoeySoprano420/Triad-ProLang/README.md

 ---

-If you want, I can now **bundle this README + all current Triad source + grammar + VS Code extension** into a **final `triad-full-ecosystem-ultra.zip`** so it’s all packaged in one download.
-Do you want me to prepare that?

 Here’s the current scope and capabilities of the **Triad compiler toolchain**, now further expanded to wire the bytecode compiler for structured exception handling and add VM-side object construction and method dispatch.

 ### Features Implemented